Seminole County: Everything residents need to know before a storm

 Because different weather emergencies call for different responses, it's not guaranteed that all shelters will be accepting people as soon as there is bad weather.
 Residents should always check with the county for the latest information before heading to any shelter.

-If shelters are open to evacuees, they will be located at one of the designated locations listed below, according to Seminole County officials:
+If shelters are open to evacuees, they will be listed on the county’s website here.

-It's important to note that not all shelters accept pets, so make sure the one you're planning to visit does before you arrive.
+It’s important to note that not all shelters accept pets -- in fact, county officials say most do not -- so make sure the one you’re planning to visit is pet-friendly before you arrive.

 Residents with special needs who may need further sheltering assistance should register with the Seminole County Emergency Management by calling 407-665-5102 or by filling out a special needs registration form.